mdn/content/files/en-us/web/css/mask-size/index.md

 The **`mask-size`** [CSS](/en-US/docs/Web/CSS) property specifies the sizes of the mask images.
 The size of the image can be fully or partially constrained in order to preserve its intrinsic ratio.

+> [!NOTE]
-> **Note:** If the value of this property is not set in a {{cssxref("mask")}} shorthand property that is applied to the element after the `mask-size` CSS property, the value of this property is then reset to its initial value by the shorthand property.
+> If the value of this property is not set in a {{cssxref("mask")}} shorthand property that is applied to the element after the `mask-size` CSS property, the value of this property is then reset to its initial value by the shorthand property.

 ## Syntax